ForestAdmin/documentation/reference-guide/how-it-works/developing-on-forest-admin/README.md

 One of the goals of Forest Admin is empowering technical teams to achieve more in less time: in other words, giving them the means to create and maintain a great admin panel in as little time as possible.

-{% hint style="warning" %}
-If you created your project before May 10th, 2021 and want to benefit from this feature, please contact Forest Admin support to ask for it to be **"ready to migrate"**.
-{% endhint %}

 ### Development tools

 Your Forest Admin panel is composed of 2 parts - [the frontend (UI) and the backend](../) - and for each one you need the right tools: